 About Brightpoint Health

-Brightpoint Health is a leading nonprofit provider of integrated primary care, mental health, dental care, and substance abuse services to New Yorkers in need.
-Brightpoint runs the largest health home care management program in New York State.
-With 700 employees and locations throughout the five boroughs, Brightpoint serves 40,000 people with over 200,000 health care visits annually and emphasizes delivery of high quality care along with treating patients with the kindness and respect they deserve.
+Brightpoint Health is a 25-year-old nonprofit organization providing integrated primary care, mental health, dental and substance abuse services to New Yorkers in need.
+Brightpoint is also the largest health home care management program in New York State.
+With over 700 employees and locations throughout the five boroughs, Brightpoint serves 40,000 people with over 130,000 helath care viists annually.
+Brightpoint is known for providing the highest quality care and improved outcomes while, of equal importance, treating each and every patient with the kindness and respect they deserve.